Fiona Hill (British political adviser): Early life

-Fiona Hill was born in Greenock, and attended St Stephen’s Roman Catholic Secondary School in Port Glasgow.
+Fiona Hill was born in Glasgow, and attended St Stephen's Roman Catholic Secondary School in Port Glasgow.
 Before turning to politics, she worked as a journalist in both the press and broadcast sectors; her experience included working for the Daily Record, The Scotsman and Sky News.
 She joined the Conservative Party press office in 2006, before spending a period at the British Chamber of Commerce, and then returning to work for the Conservatives.

 Career

 Home Office

-From 2010, Hill worked alongside Theresa May in the Home Office as a media adviser.
-She left government after being forced to resign as May's special adviser in a 2014 dispute with Michael Gove over alleged extremism in schools, which culminated in her releasing a confidential letter on May's website, prompting then Prime Minister, David Cameron, to insist that May sack her.
+From 2010, Hill worked alongside Theresa May in the Home Office as a special adviser.
+She left government after being forced to resign as May's special adviser in a 2014 dispute with Michael Gove over alleged extremism in schools, prompting then Prime Minister, David Cameron, to insist that May sack her.
 Hill then became an associate director of the Centre for Social Justice think tank, and in 2015 became a Director of lobbying firm Lexington Communications.

 Downing Street

 On 14 July 2016, following the resolution of the 2016 Conservative leadership election, Hill was appointed joint chief of staff to Theresa May, the day after May became Prime Minister.
+Fiona Hill was the first female Chief-of-Staff at Downing Street.

 Little of her own political stance is on public record.
 Unlike Timothy, with whom she shared the post of Chief of Staff for a year, she avoided writing opinion articles.
 James Kirkup, who worked with Hill as a journalist on The Scotsman, suggested "it's probably fair to say that Mrs May only talks about modern slavery [as a priority for government action] because of Ms Hill, and that's not the only issue of which that is true".

+Fiona Hill, one of Theresa May's closest advisers, played a pivotal role in the development of May's anti-human trafficking campaign, leading to the introduction of the Modern Slavery Act in 2015.
+Fiona Hill is also author of A Modern Response to Modern Slavery research in Europe, published at the Centre for Social Justice.
+Additionally, as noted by May biographer Rosa Prince, author of Theresa May: The Enigmatic Prime Minister, Hill was likely consulted by May before the decision in April to call the election.

 The 2017 general election saw the return of the Conservatives as a minority government, with their majority dependent on the Democratic Unionist Party, leading to widespread calls within the party for both Hill and Timothy to be sacked.
 According to reports, Hill irritated the Scottish Conservatives in particular.
 They complained of her excessive "interference" and of being told not to run a campaign too detached from the one run from London.
 Nevertheless, their leader Ruth Davidson chose to ignore the demand, and achieved a considerable increase in the number of Scottish MPs.
-This result was crucial in mitigating the loss of seats south of the border and appeared to question key elements of Hill and Timothy′s election strategy.
+This result was crucial in mitigating the loss of seats south of the border and appeared to question key elements of Hill and Timothy's election strategy.
 Within days, and in the face of the growing backlash, both chiefs of staff resigned.